ioccc-src/winner/next/guidelines.md

 </p>

 In the end, we traditionally pick one submission as '**best**'.
-Sometimes such a submission simply far exceeds any of the other entries.
+Sometimes such a submission simply far exceeds any of the other submissions.
 More often, the '**best**' is picked because it does well in a number of categories.

 In years past, we renamed the winning submission from `prog.c` to a name related to the author(s)' names.
 This is no longer done.
 Winning source is called `prog.c`.
 A compiled binary is called `prog`.

 Jump to: [top](#)

 <div id="announcements">
 # ANNOUNCEMENT OF WINNERS:
 </div>

 <p class="leftbar">
-The [judges](../judges.html) will toot initial announcement of who won, the name of their award, and a very brief description (award title) of the winning entry from the [@IOCCC Mastodon account](https://fosstodon.org/@ioccc).
+The [IOCCC judges](../judges.html) will toot initial announcement of who won, the name of their award, and a very brief description (award title) of the winning entry from the [@IOCCC Mastodon account](https://fosstodon.org/@ioccc).
 </p>